mkatsoho/mk-learning-French/README.md

   By Alexa - https://www.youtube.com/watch?v=8LBvMfR7fWc

-- others will be added soon
+- To be added soon

+- References
+-- French Essentials Course, by Alexa  https://www.youtube.com/playlist?list=PLV1-QgpUU7N2TVWS6gEVMqEfAFjAl-DV6

-## How to learn, advised by some KOLs
+## How-to-learn, advised by KOLs
-How-to-learn is a helpful topic, but it is NEVER the key to unlock French learning.
+How-to-learn is really a helpful topic, but it is NEVER the key to unlock the door to Paris.
 Instead, keep speaking and expressing in French in your daily life.

-- How to learn French by yourself,my notes
+- How to learn French by yourself, my notes

   by Zoe.languages, https://www.youtube.com/watch?v=wOgaV7UDx8E